CleverCloud/documentation/content/doc/administrate/database-migration.md

 If the process succeeds, you will get a success screen.
 Every linked applications will automatically restart to use the new configuration.
 Please make sure to update configuration that do not use environment variable if you have some.

-In case the database migration fails, you will be informed at wich point it did and a button to contact our support team will appear.
-Reach out to them at <support@clever-cloud.com> with you add-on ID (available in the **Add-on Dashboard** section) and they will help you finish the process.
+In case the database migration fails, you will be informed at which point it did and a button to contact our support team will appear.
+Reach out to [Clever Cloud Support](https://console.clever-cloud.com/ticket-center-choice) with you add-on ID (available in the **Addon Dashboard** section) and they will help you finish the process.